 Lillie Park North

 Pittsfield Township’s Lillie Park is located at the southeast corner of Ellsworth and Platt Rd.
 It is split into North and South.
 Lillie Park North has a small parking lot accessible from Platt Rd and a 0.8 mile trail, and no playground.
 There are even more great paths at Lillie Park South.
-However, the parking area is near the playground. and they do not seem to be accessible from the trail at Lillie Park North.
+However, the parking area is near the playground. and the paths are not accessible from the trail at Lillie Park North.

 Pittsfield Preserve

-This is a late addition to the list.
-I have always visited Pittsfield Preserve through Marsh View Meadows which has a playground at the trail entrance..
-But, Pittsfield Preserve has several sections which have their own parking lots.
-There are lots on Textile Rd (east of Marshview Meadows), Morton Road, and Thomas Road.
+Pittsfield Preserve has several sections which have their own parking lots.
+We have walked several of these paths and avoided the Marsh View Meadows playground.
+There are lots on Textile Rd (east of Marshview Meadows which has a playground), Morton Road, and Thomas Road.

 Scio Township Parks & Preserves

-There is a small parking lot for Sloan Preserve off of Baker Road.
-Walk through woods and along Mill Creek.
+- Sloan Preserve off of Baker Road has a small parking lot.
+Walk through woods and along Mill Creek on 1.5 miles of trails

 Other Ann Arbor Area Walks